 Figure 9: Comparison with London Plan CO2 Target

-With savings of 37%, the shortfall is 2.21tCO2.
-It is proposed that an contribution is made to Hillingdon as an offset to achieve the full 40% savings.
+With savings of 26%, the shortfall is 5.5tCO2.
+It is proposed that an contribution is made to Hillingdon as an offset to achieve the full 35% savings.
+The contribution should be based on the building control SBEM model.